 And, until there is a cure, I aspire to tell more lighthearted and uplifting stories to help you and your child navigate every phase of this life with type 1 diabetes (T1D) realistically and hands-on.
 There is an authentic and wonderfully unparalleled sense of community, friendship and support among the type 1 diabetes community.
 I dedicate myself to being a driving factor of that mantra through expanding the “Rosie Becomes a Warrior” series as I go and grow for everyone managing type 1 diabetes who is looking for more support and comfort.

 For now, there is book one, and I can’t wait to connect with you through “Rosie Becomes a Warrior.”

 About the Author

-Julia Flaherty is an award-winning digital marketer, type 1 diabetes advocate, writer, content creator, and Beyond Type 1 Leadership Council member.
+Julia Flaherty is an award-winning digital marketer, type 1 diabetes advocate, writer, content creator and Beyond Type 1 Leadership Council member.
 “Rosie Becomes a Warrior” is her most recent creative endeavor, which she aspires to turn into a larger series and experience for children navigating type 1 diabetes with their families and friends.
-As a type 1 diabetic of almost 20 years herself, Flaherty’s personal experience with T1D allows her to speak about the experience in impactful, realistic, and positive ways.
+As a person with type 1 diabetes of almost 20 years herself, Flaherty’s personal experience with T1D allows her to speak about the experience in impactful, realistic and positive ways.
 Flaherty believes that perception means everything when it comes to handling life’s challenges.
 Everyone has problems.
 It’s how we handle them that makes the difference in our overall quality of life.
-Learn more about Flaherty’s passion for creating, storytelling, and advocating for people with type 1 diabetes at https://www.rosiethet1dwarrior.com/about-the-author.
+Learn more about Flaherty’s passion for creating, storytelling and advocating for people with type 1 diabetes at https://www.rosiethet1dwarrior.com/about-the-author.